MicrosoftDocs/azure-docs/articles/storage/common/storage-failover-private-endpoints.md

 ### Scenario 2 - Other Services Failover

 In this scenario, there is an issue with the services that connect to the storage account.
-In our environment, this is diagrammed as being virtual machines, but they could be application services or other services.
+In our environment, these are virtual machines, but they could be application services or other services.

 These resources need to be failed over to the secondary region following their own process.
 VMs might use Azure Site Recovery to replicate VMs prior to the outage, or you might deploy a new instance of your web app in the secondary region.